Some people distrust God because they object to the killings in the Bible that he either initiated directly or ordered the Israelites to carry out.

 The thief who asked Jesus for mercy while hanging on the cross next to him illustrates this truth.
 Jesus assured him that he would enter paradise upon his death.

-God likewise welcomed into heaven the victims of these mass casualty events who confessed their sinfulness at the last minute and asked him for mercy.
+God likewise welcomed into heaven the victims of these mass-casualty events who, at the last minute, confessed their sins and asked him for mercy.

-The killings that God sanctioned raise questions about his character because we would like to think that his love for humanity dictates everything he does.
+The killings God sanctioned raise questions about his character because we would like to think that his love for humanity dictates all that he does.

 However, God’s character is multifaceted and symmetrical.
-His many attributes coexist harmoniously in perfect parity without friction or tension.
+His many attributes coexist harmoniously in a state of balance and parity, without friction or tension.

-This means that his justice compels him to punish us for our sins equally as much as his mercy compels him to extend grace to us.
+This means that his justice compels him to punish us for our sins just as much as his love compels him to extend grace to us.

-He leaves it up to us to determine which direction he pivots.
+He leaves it up to us to determine which direction he ultimately pivots.

-God told Adam in the Garden of Eden that the penalty for sin would be eternal death, and he has never wavered on that point since then.
+God told Adam in the Garden of Eden that the penalty for sin would be eternal death, and he has never renounced that statement.

-That is why Jesus came to earth to die on the cross.
-His atoning sacrifice paid the penalty for all of humanity’s sins so that God could lawfully offer us eternal life.
+This is why Jesus came to earth to die on the cross.
+His atoning sacrifice paid the penalty for all humanity’s sins so that God could lawfully offer us eternal life.

 Our acceptance or rejection of this atonement determines whether he grants us a free pass to heaven upon our death or requires us to pay the penalty for our sins ourselves.

-The killings that God sanctioned raise questions about the fairness of his salvation plan.
-Click here to read more about this issue.
+The killings God sanctioned in the Bible raise questions about the fairness of his salvation plan.
+Click here for insights into this issue.